 Your computer shipped with a plastic blank installed in the card slots.
 Blanks protect unused slots from dust and other particles.
 Save the blank for use when no card is installed in the slot; blanks from other computers may not fit your computer.
-To remove the blank, see Removing a PC Card, 34-mm Express Card, or provided the slot; blanks from other computers may not fit your computer.
-Blank.
+To remove the blank, see "Removing a PC Card or Blank" on page 58.